FORA Solutions in Practice

 Remote Patient Monitoring Leads to Improved Patient Outcomes

 Numerous studies support the value of remote monitoring for patients with a variety of chronic conditions.
 Generally, health improves and less care is needed after these technologies are put in place.
-Remote monitoring may even keep patients out of the hospital, leading to lower costs, fewer complications and better outcomes.
-Mayo Clinic researchers documented a 40-percentage-point reduction in 90-day readmissions or emergency department (ED) care among cardiac rehabilitation patients who used an app to monitor their cardiovascular risk factors.
-Just 20% of that group was readmitted or visited the ED, compared with 60% of control patients.
+Remote monitoring may even keep patients out of the hospital, leading to lower costs, fewer complications, and better health outcomes.
+Mayo Clinic researchers documented a 40-percentage-point reduction in 90-day readmissions or Emergency Department (ED) care among cardiac rehabilitation patients who used an app to monitor their cardiovascular risk factors.
+Just 20% of that group visited the ED or was readmitted, compared with 60% of control patients.

 When merged with technology such as the FORA 24/7 HealthView Telehealth system on the clinical side, remote patient monitoring supports the care management that is so important to chronic disease outcomes.
 Clinicians who have the ability to access real-time changes in these metrics can modify medications, talk with patients, arrange necessary appointments or take other actions to stop a potential problem.